 [Your] Potential Customers come in four flavors.

-Shoppers have a compelling unmet need are exploring ways to satisfy it.
+Shoppers have a compelling unmet need and are exploring ways to satisfy it.
 They might be someone's customer already and preparing to make a change.
 Or they might be jumping into the pool for the first time.

 Do-It-Yourselfers (DIYers) used their skill and ingenuity to satisfy their unmet need.
 They are their own customer and can be very difficult to persuade.